Convert Excel Columns to Rows for Easier Analysis

 I was recently given a large Microsoft Excel spreadsheet that contained vendor evaluation information.
 The information was useful, but I couldn’t use tools like Auto Filter because of the way the data was organized.
-I would also have issues if I needed to import the original source table into a database.
+I would also have issues if I needed to import the source table into a database.
 A simple example is shown below.

 Excel sheet before converting columns to rows.